qleonardolp/xsens_mtw_driver-release/README.md

 ## Usage

 - All dependencies (libraries, headers and sources files) are in this folder structure.
-The CMakelist file is already configured.
-Clone this repository into catkin_ws/src and do `catkin_make`.
+The _CMakeList.txt_ file is ready to use.
+Clone this repository into yuor catkin_ws/src and do `catkin_make`.

-- Connect the Awinda Station USB in your computer and run the MTw Driver node: `$ rosrun xsens_mtw_driver mt_w_manager`
+- Connect the Awinda Station USB in your computer and run the MTw Driver node: `$ rosrun xsens_mtw_drive mt_w_manager`

 - Undock the MTW sensor and wait until the wireless connection being established: